ZcyMonkey/AttT2M/README.md

 # AttT2M

-Code of paper: AttT2M: Text-Driven Human Motion Generation with Multi-Perspective Attention Mechanism
+Code of ICCV 2023 paper: AttT2M: Text-Driven Human Motion Generation with Multi-Perspective Attention Mechanism

 Abstract:Generating 3D human motion based on textual descriptions has been a research focus in recent years.
 It requires the generated motion to be diverse, natural, and conform to the textual description.
    Due to the complex spatio-temporal nature of human motion and the difficulty in learning the cross-modal relationship between text and motion, text-driven motion generation is still a challenging problem.
 To address these issues, we propose AttT2M, a two-stage method with multi-perspective attention mechanism: body-part attention and global-local motion-text attention.